simphony/simphony-osp/README.md

 ## Visualization of ontologies

 We provide the tool `ontology2dot` to visualize your ontologies.
-You can visualize installed namespaces together with non-installed yaml files:
+You can visualize installed namespaces together with non-installed yaml files (requires Graphviz https://graphviz.gitlab.io/):

 ```sh
 ontology2dot <installed-namespace-1> ... <installed-namespace-n> <path/to/ontology-1.yml> ... <path/to/ontology-m.yml>